lyteword/chspurgeon-tod/volume-5/psalm-118.md

 **Verse 17.**

-1\.Good men are often in special danger: Joseph in the pit; Moses in the ark of bulrushes; Job on the dunghill; David's narrow escapes from the hand of Saul; Paul let down in a basket; what a fruit basket was that!
+1\.
+Good men are often in special danger: Joseph in the pit; Moses in the ark of bulrushes; Job on the dunghill; David's narrow escapes from the hand of Saul; Paul let down in a basket; what a fruit basket was that!
 How much was suspended upon that cord!
 The salvation of how many!

-2\.Good men have often a presentiment of their recovery from special danger: "I shall not die, but live."
+2\.
+Good men have often a presentiment of their recovery from special danger: "I shall not die, but live."

-3\.Good men have a special desire for the preservation of their lives: "live and declare the works of the Lord." *G. R.*
+3\.
+Good men have a special desire for the preservation of their lives: "live and declare the works of the Lord." *G. R.*

 **Verses 17, 19, 22.** The victory of the risen Saviour and its far reaching consequences: